patrykjakimczyk/employees_administration/README.md

 ### Controller package

-It contains all functions that doing functional things.
+It contains the functional part of the project.

 ### DB package